Appsilon/recruitment/README.md

 ![image](https://github.com/Appsilon/recruitment/assets/147711381/775c25dd-68f9-4af8-94d8-0a37048a425d) **What mark will you leave on the world?**

+- We create, maintain, and develop Shiny applications for enterprise customers all over the world.
+Appsilon provides scalability, security, and modern UI/UX with custom R packages that native Shiny apps do not provide.
+Our team is among the world’s foremost experts in R Shiny and has made a variety of Shiny innovations over the years.
+Appsilon is a proud Posit (RStudio) Full Service Certified Partner.
-We are a vibrant, international team of data scientists, engineers, and innovators who are passionate about making a positive impact in the world.
+- We are a vibrant, international team of data scientists, engineers, and innovators who are passionate about making a positive impact in the world.
 The belief in the power of data and technology to solve some of the world's biggest challenges drives our commitment to exploring new possibilities and solutions.

 # <img src="IMAGES/Appsilon_ICON_2020_RGB_color.png" alt=cover style="height:70px; width: 70px;"/>[Appsilon](https://appsilon.com/) is hiring!